VulcanJS/vulcan-docs/source/resolvers.md

 * `document`: the loaded document.
 * `refetch`: a function that can be called to trigger a query refetch.

+The hook returns an object with similar fields.

 ### Data Updating

-As long as you use `withMulti` in conjunction with `withCreate`, `withUpdate`, and `withDelete`, your lists will automatically be updated after any mutation.
+As long as you use `withMulti` or `useMulti` in conjunction with `withCreate`, `withUpdate`, and `withDelete`, your lists will automatically be updated after any mutation.
 This includes:

 * Inserting new items in lists after they're inserted.
 * Removing items when they're removed.
 * Reordering lists when an item is edited in a way that changes a sort.
 * Removing an item after it's been edited when it doesn't match a list's filters anymore.

-At this time, it's only possible to benefit from this auto-updating behavior if you're using the three built-in mutation HoCs, although making `withMulti` more flexible towards custom mutations is on the roadmap (PRs welcome!).
+At this time, it's only possible to benefit from this auto-updating behavior if you're using the three built-in mutation HoCs.

-#### Alternative Approach

-You can replace any of Vulcan's generic HoCs with your own tailor-made HoCs (whether it is for queries or mutations) using the `graphql` utility.
-Note that if you do so, you will need to manually [update your queries](http://dev.apollodata.com/react/cache-updates.html) after each mutation.
+Getting the same behavior for custom mutations implies fine tuning your cache management, for example through the mutation `update` option of mutations.